DrakeRyzer/SW5e-Episode-2/Enhanced Items/Enhanced Weapons/index.md

 You gain a +1 bonus to attack and damage rolls with this Enhanced weapon, and when you hit a creature with a ranged weapon attack using this weapon, it deals an extra 1d8 energy damage.

-This weapon also comes with two vacant modification slots for blaster modifications of advanced rarity or lower.
+This weapon also comes with two vacant Mod slots for blaster Mods of advanced rarity or lower.